-An annual statutory holiday held the second Monday of October (in 2018, it's on Monday, October 8), many businesses shut down for Thanksgiving.
-But not everything grinds to a halt.
+An annual statutory holiday held the second Monday of October (in 2019, it's on Monday, October 14), many businesses shut down for Canada's Thanksgiving Day celebrations—but not everything grinds to a halt.

 In fact, there are quite a few things to do in Montreal during Thanksgiving and more stores remain open than during other holidays, great news for those of you dying to purchase ingredients to make my holiday-inspired soup!
 But why are so many stores open during a statutory holiday, you ask?
 It might have something to do with Quebec's attitude towards Thanksgiving.